• Agents

 Three findings.
 Three things the AI didn't handle.
 Three things you can fix in an hour.

-How Flowpatrol works under the hood
+How Flowpatrol actually works

 Why this matters right now